Introduction

 The Starting Point

-A machine building company in Upper Austria wanted to implement a predictive maintenance system.
+A manufacturing company (anonymized practice example) wanted to implement a predictive maintenance system.
 Two previous attempts had failed:

 - Attempt 1: Direct use of an ML model on ERP data → unreliable predictions